Close Menu

 Why short getaways actually help

-Medical experts say that even short breaks from daily stress can be good for your health.
-According to the Cleveland Clinic, time away from work and routine stressors can help lower cortisol levels, improve mood and sharpen focus.
+Medical experts say that even short breaks from daily stress can be good for your health. as reported by the Cleveland Clinic, time away from work and routine stressors can help lower cortisol levels, improve mood and sharpen focus.

 Other health experts, including those at the Mayo Clinic, note that stepping out of your usual environment (even briefly) can help reset your brain.
 Getting outside, changing scenery or simply slowing down gives your mind a break from constant stimulation.